dmbarbour/wikilon/docs/AwelonLang.md

 Ultimately, dictionaries are maintained by multiple agents - of nature both human and software - managing, sharing, and synchronizing definitions.
 These definitions may represent documents, databases, or other application state.
 However, the ad-hoc interaction of multiple agents introduces significant concerns regarding information security and naming conflicts.
 To address these concerns, it is convenient if agents can manage and share an isolated dictionary, allowing clients to extract the relevant data.
 For this purpose, Awelon supports *hierarchical dictionaries*, allowing dictionaries to contain and reference other dictionaries.

-References are represented by an `@dict` suffix, naming a contained dictionary.
+Access is represented by an `dict/` prefix, naming the contained dictionary.

-        bar@d       (has behavior of `bar` from dictionary `@d`) 42@d        => [41 succ]@d
+        d/bar       (has behavior of `bar` from dictionary `d`) d/42        => d/[41 succ]
-        [41 succ]@d => [41@d succ@d]
+        d/[41 succ] => [d/41 d/succ]
-        "hello"@d   => [104 "ello"]@d
+        d/"hello"   => d/[104 "ello"]
-        (eq_z)@d    (behavior of (eq_z) in dictionary `@d`)
+        d/(eq_z)    (behavior of (eq_z) in dictionary `d`)

-Effectively, we add an implicit `@dictname` suffix to every word in a contained dictionary, preserving behavior and structure of the contained dictionary.
-The contained dictionary cannot reference or depend upon its host.
-Consequently, every contained dictionary will replicate definitions for shared dependencies such as natural numbers and arithmetic.
-Fortunately, we can leverage structure sharing to mitigate storage overheads.
+Effectively, we add an implicit `dictname/` prefix to every word in the contained dictionary.
+A dictionary cannot reference its context or host, thus hierarchical dictionaries must replicate common dependencies such as definitions for arithmetic and list processing.
+To mitigate replication overheads, our dictionary representation must support structure sharing, logical copies.

-To mitigate aesthetic issues, improve caching, and encourage community standardization of word definitions, any evaluator is free to localize words with common meaning.
-For example, if `42@d` means the same as `42` then we may freely rewrite the former to the latter.
-Primitives, labels, and most annotations can automatically be localized.
-Localization theoretically should create weak social pressures for dictionaries to gradually standardize and share more definitions.
+To mitigate aesthetic issues, improve caching, and hopefully encourage community standardization of word definitions, an evaluator is free to localize words with common meaning.
+For example, if `d/42` has the same meaning as `42` then we may freely rewrite between the two.
+Primitives, labels, and dictionary-independent annotations can automatically be localized.

 ### Dictionary Representation